SARDONYX-sard/awesome-stars/README.md

 - [bytecodealliance/rustix](https://github.com/bytecodealliance/rustix) - Safe Rust bindings to POSIX-ish APIs
 - [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) - Distrod is a meta-distro for WSL 2 which installs Ubuntu, Arch, Debian, Gentoo, etc. with systemd in a minute for you.
 Distrod also has built-in auto-start feature on Windows startup and port forwarding ability.
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
 - [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - Open source virtual / remote desktop infrastructure for everyone!
+The open source TeamViewer alternative.
 - [dalance/procs](https://github.com/dalance/procs) - A modern replacement for ps written in Rust
 - [Canop/broot](https://github.com/Canop/broot) - A new way to see and navigate directory trees : https://dystroy.org/broot
 - [denisidoro/navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line